yuta4869/HCS1/README.md

     deactivate
     ```

+### Subject Number Tagging

+The GUI now contains a **セッション情報** section where you must enter the participant (被験者) number before starting a conversation.
+Only half-width alphanumeric characters, hyphen (`-`), and underscore (`_`) are allowed; other characters are ignored.
+The entered number is embedded into the filenames of conversation logs, physiological CSVs, and recorded videos so that every artifact can be traced back to a specific participant.

 ## Configuration

 *   **`config.py`:** Contains general configuration for the application, including Whisper model settings, compute types, and logging options.